Giri-Aayush/Klip/README.md

 ## ⚠️ Disclaimer

-ClipboardGuard is a security tool designed to protect against clipboard hijacking attacks.
+Klip is a security tool designed to protect against clipboard hijacking attacks.
 While it provides robust protection, **no security tool is 100% foolproof**.
 Always verify destination addresses before sending cryptocurrency transactions.
 The developers are not responsible for any financial losses.

 ---